Gomathi004/Virtual-dressing-room/README.md

-# Virtual-dressing-room
+# Virtual Dressing Room
-Beginner Virtual Dressing Room using OpenCV, MediaPipe, Flask
+A beginner-friendly virtual try-on application built using OpenCV, MediaPipe, and Flask.